 Tofu with corn, green beans, and tomatoes is an easy skillet stew that makes an ideal seasonal dinner dish for summer and early fall.
-Teamed with fresh corn, green beans, and ripe, flavorful tomatoes, it’s an ideal dinner dish for summer evenings.
+Teaming up fresh corn, green beans, and ripe, flavorful tomatoes, it’s an ideal dinner dish for summer evenings.

 This dish has been with me for what feels like forever, and it’s still my favorite way to prepare tofu in the warmer months.
 It’s delicious served with fresh whole-grain bread or side-by-side with a simple grain dish.